 Think of it like this, the more exposure you get to written language, the better your own is.

 If you are a writer, whether it is a blogger or you regularly have to use writing skills at work, then you should read works by the industry’s best.
-Reading helps you improve your technique and skills.
+Reading improves your technique and skills.

 The two things that many people consider beneficial for writing are more writing and reading.
 Reading can open up new directions for your writing as well as help you understand different genres better.